Sinnefa/COVID-19_Vaccine_Experiment/README.md

 Through a computational analysis it seems like Foot-And-Mouth vaccines might represent a starting point to create a vaccine against the coronavirus COVID-19.

 # Abstract
 Vaccines act recognizing pathogens. http://www.violinet.org/index.php is a website which archives vaccines and their targets.
-By scanning the sequence of all pathogens for each vaccine one can associate Vaccines with their recognized targets.
-Building a TSV file containing these associations and adding COVID-19 one can compare all vaccines and fine which one is recognises sequences similar to those of COVID-19 published here: https://www.ncbi.nlm.nih.gov/nuccore/MN908947.
-Furthermore SWISS-MODEL published the 3d structure which might further hide targeting this virus (https://swissmodel.expasy.org/repository/species/2697049).
+By scanning the sequence of all pathogens for each vaccine one can associate vaccines with their recognized targets.
+Building a TSV file containing these associations and adding COVID-19 one can compare all vaccines and find which one recognises sequences similar to those of COVID-19 published here: https://www.ncbi.nlm.nih.gov/nuccore/MN908947.
+Furthermore SWISS-MODEL published the 3d structure which might further aid targeting this virus (https://swissmodel.expasy.org/repository/species/2697049).
 This analysis shows that FMDV (Foot-And-Mouth Virus) vaccine might worth further investigations.

 # Results
 The two vaccines which reported a significant z-score are: